-Whip up some Easter treats for the family, such as these chocolate fondant eggs from master chocolatier Paul A Young.
+Whip up some Easter goodies for the family, such as these chocolate fondant eggs from master chocolatier Paul A Young.
 Hot cross buns are another way to get in the Easter mood – we love this recipe from renowned chef Tom Aikens.
-You could also get involved with the new Easter challenge from Cowcross Yards, ‘Show Us Ya Buns’, which involves taking their selected hot cross bun recipe and adding your own twist with whatever you have in the cupboards.
-Show off your creations on Instagram or Facebook tagging @cowcrossyards with the hashtag #CowcrossShowUsYaBuns – each week they’ll re-share the best ones.
 And for the seasoned bakers among you, try your hand at one of these advanced chocolate recipes from Pierre Hermé, taken from his book, Chocolate.

-While big Easter gatherings are clearly out of the question this year, you can still set up an Easter egg hunt in your own home and garden.
+While big Easter gatherings are clearly out of the question this year, you can still set up an egg hunt in your own home and garden.
 To make things easier, order this kit from Talking Tables, which contains eight treat bags, six egg hunt clues, six signs and four sets of bunny footprints – perfect for little ones.
 Top tip: the hunt doesn’t end until the last egg is found, so count the eggs before you hide them and keep track as each one is found.
 Alternatively, try Crêpeaffaire’s Easter Egg Hunt Pancake Kit, which contains all the clues for the hunt plus a cracking prize of chocolate filled crêpes.

 If there’s one time of year to feast on chocolate until your heart’s content, it’s Easter.
-Many chocolate shops are still open for delivery – check out this round up for our favourites, and don’t miss our guide to the best luxury eggs on the market – our highlights are Pierre Marcolini’s Le Grand Lapin and Pump Street’s adorable chocolate chickens.
+Most chocolate shops now offer delivery – check out this round up for our favourites – and don’t miss our guide to the best luxury eggs on the market.
+Our highlights are Ladurée’s collaboration with artisan chocolatier Patric Chapon and a prosecco-infused number from The Emissary.

 You might also like...